rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

  feel free to use any computer.

 You will need to type the binary number *exactly*.
- For brevity, I will show `010...001` to represent the full binary number seen in the worksheet above.
+ For brevity, I will use `010...001` to represent the full binary number seen in the worksheet above.

 ```shell